Patient recruitment strategies for rare disease trials

 This may mean incorporating accommodations such as language interpretation services or transportation assistance to help make it easier for patients to participate; thus, encouraging better patient recruitment.

 Ultimately, by focusing on the needs of patients and their families when designing rare disease clinical trials, we can ensure that these studies are truly patient-centric and have a positive impact on people living with rare diseases.
+This is just one of the key considerations in rare disease study design.

 Developing partnerships with patient advocacy groups